Football, transfer rumours and gossip - Man City 'ready for Champions League ban appeal'

 Image credit: Getty Images

-Manchester City are ready for their CAS case, doubts grow over Premier League and Serie A return, and Barcelona want Lautaro Martinez.
+Manchester City are ready for their CAS case, doubts grow over Premier League and Serie A returns, and Barcelona want Lautaro Martinez.

 City ready for UEFA appeal